polkadot-js/docs/docs/substrate/extrinsics.md

    Effects will be felt at the beginning of the next era.

    The dispatch origin for this call must be _Signed_ by the controller, not the stash.
-And, it can be only called when [`EraElectionStatus`] is `Closed`.

 ### chillOther(controller: `AccountId`)
 - **interface**: `api.tx.staking.chillOther`
-- **summary**:    Declare a `controller` as having no desire to either validator or nominate.
+- **summary**:    Declare a `controller` to stop participating as either a validator or nominator.

    Effects will be felt at the beginning of the next era.

    The dispatch origin for this call must be _Signed_, but can be called by anyone.

-   If the caller is the same as the controller being targeted, then no further checks  are enforced.
-However, this call can also be made by an third party user who witnesses  that this controller does not satisfy the minimum bond requirements to be in their role.
+   If the caller is the same as the controller being targeted, then no further checks are  enforced, and this function behaves just like `chill`.

+   If the caller is different than the controller being targeted, the following conditions  must be met:

+  * A `ChillThreshold` must be set and checked which defines how close to the max   nominators or validators we must reach before users can start chilling one-another.

+  * A `MaxNominatorCount` and `MaxValidatorCount` must be set which is used to determine   how close we are to the threshold.

+  * A `MinNominatorBond` and `MinValidatorBond` must be set and checked, which determines   if this is a person that should be chilled because they have not met the threshold    bond required.

    This can be helpful if bond requirements are updated, and we need to remove old users  who do not satisfy these requirements.

 ### forceNewEra()
 - **interface**: `api.tx.staking.forceNewEra`